zhang-pengyu/EVSign/README.md

 We release a event-based benchmark for Continuous Sign Language Recognition and Translation

 # News
+* Jul/12/2024 The project will be available at [https://zhang-pengyu.github.io/EVSign/](https://zhang-pengyu.github.io/EVSign/).
+Now under construction.
 * Jul/1/2024 EvSign is accepted by ECCV 2024.

 # Reference